arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

   + #### `resolveShader`
     **type:** `Function`

+    **since:** `0.7.0`

     A custom function used for resolving shader files.
 The return value of this function can be a `string | File | { fileName: string; fileContent: Blob } | Array` or a `Promise` of above.
 The files should be some `glslp` and `glsl` files.
 At least one `glslp` file should be returned to make the shader to be applied.

   + #### `beforeLaunch`

     **type:** `Function`

+    **since:** `0.9.0`

     A custom function before the emulator is launched.
 The Nostalgist instance will be passed as its first parameter.
 You can access the file system with `nostalgist.getEmscriptenFS` and then read or write its content inside this function.
-If this function returns a `Promise`, the emulator will launch when that return value is resolved.
+If this function returns a `Promise`, the emulator will be launched when that return value is resolved.

   + #### `onLaunch`

     **type:** `Function`

+    **since:** `0.9.0`

     A custom function after the emulator is launched.
 The Nostalgist instance will be passed as its first parameter.